speedj/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 <img width="120px" src="https://wiki.idem.garr.it/IDEM_Approved.png" />

-:warning: **This HOWTO has been freezed to a version compatible with the Shibboleth Migration Course occurred in the last part of 2020.** :warning:
+### This HOWTO has been freezed to a version compatible with the Shibboleth Migration Course occurred in the last part of 2020

-Please, refer to https://github.com/ConsortiumGARR/idem-tutorials to obtain the last working HOWTOs for your IdPs and SPs.
+Please, refer to https://github.com/ConsortiumGARR/idem-tutorials to obtain the last working HOWTOs for IdP and SP.

 ## Table of Contents